Buying Tips

 Chassis number Before any payment The specific vehicle you can independently verify High — withholding is the fraud mechanism

-JP Sheet / auction verification On request before payment Grade, mileage, accident history, original photos from Japan High — you should verify yourself, not accept theirs
+JP Sheet / auction verification On request before payment Grade, mileage, accident history, original photos from Japan High — verify yourself, do not accept theirs

 Bill of lading After shipping Car is on the named vessel heading to your port High if car claimed to be "in transit"

-Customs clearance / declaration On arrival at port Duty was paid, car cleared legally in your country High if seller wants you to handle "customs issues" after payment
+Customs clearance / declaration On arrival at port Duty paid, car cleared legally in your country High if seller wants you to handle "customs issues"

-Sales invoice / purchase agreement At time of payment Legal record of the transaction with seller's business details High — no legitimate sale lacks a written agreement
+Sales invoice / purchase agreement At time of payment Legal record of the transaction in the company name High — no legitimate sale lacks a written agreement

-Auction purchase certificate On request Proves the importer actually purchased the car at the stated auction Medium — ask for it if any concerns about the car's origin
+Auction purchase certificate On request Proves the importer actually purchased the car at the stated auction Medium — ask if any concerns about origin

-The specific checks and registries vary by import market.
-Here is what to verify in each major market:
+The specific registries and checks vary by import market.
+Here is what to verify for each major destination:

 CountryBusiness registry checkAdditional verification

-Pakistan SECP company search (secp.gov.pk) — check registration number and status PTA import licensing.
-PAMA-registered dealers.
-Check against local vehicle import authority.
-High fraud risk market — chassis verification before any payment is non-negotiable.
+Pakistan 🇵🇰 SECP company search (secp.gov.pk) — verify registration number and status PTA import licensing.
+Check FIA cybercrime reports for fraud alerts.
+High fraud-risk market — chassis verification before any payment is non-negotiable.

-Kenya Business Registration Service (ecitizen.go.ke) — verify business name and number NTSA dealer registration.
+Kenya 🇰🇪 Business Registration Service (ecitizen.go.ke) NTSA dealer registration.
 JAAI pre-export inspection widely accepted.
 Kenya Revenue Authority import records.
+Check local Facebook import groups for fraud warnings.

-UAE DED trade licence check (dubaided.gov.ae) or ADDED/SEDD for other emirates RTA dealer registration for Dubai.
-Legitimate UAE dealers have Dubai or Abu Dhabi trade licences visible on their premises and invoices.
+UAE 🇦🇪 DED trade licence check (dubaided.gov.ae) or ADDED/SEDD for other emirates RTA dealer registration for Dubai.
+Legitimate UAE dealers have trade licences visible on premises and invoices.
+Consumer Protection department for fraud reports.

-United Kingdom Companies House (find-and-update.company-information.service.gov.uk) — company number FCA authorisation if offering finance.
+United Kingdom 🇬🇧 Companies House (find-and-update.company-information.service.gov.uk) FCA authorisation if offering finance.
 Trading Standards complaints history.
-Check the DVLA for V5C if car is already in UK.
+Action Fraud for reported fraud cases.
+DVLA V5C check if car is already in UK.

-Sri Lanka Department of Registrar of Companies (drc.gov.lk) Lanka Autogas & Motor Traders Association membership.
-Customs documentation from Sri Lanka Customs for legitimately imported vehicles.
+Sri Lanka 🇱🇰 Department of Registrar of Companies (drc.gov.lk) Lanka Autogas & Motor Traders Association membership.
+Sri Lanka Customs documentation for legitimately imported vehicles.

 Question 1